Scalars

 Any types that derive cynic::Scalar must also derive (or otherwise implement) serde::Serialize.
 You can change the inner type that's used to deserialize the scalar by changing the type inside the struct.

-Note that this derive only works on newtype structs - for any more complex datatype you'll have to implement cynic::Scalar yourself.
+This derive only works on newtype structs - for any more complex datatype

 Struct Attributes